Estherville, Iowa

-Estherville is a city in Emmet County, Iowa, United States.
+Estherville is a city in Estherville Township, Emmet County, Iowa, United States.
 The population was 5,904 in the 2020 census, a decline from 6,656 at the 2000 census.
 It is the county seat of Emmet County.

 History

 Emmet County was initially created by an act of the Iowa Legislature in 1851.
-The area that is now Estherville had its first settlers around 1856 and into 1857.
+The area that is now Estherville saw its first settlers arrive around 1856 and into 1857.
 The city was selected as the county seat in 1859, and was eventually incorporated in 1881.

 Estherville was named after Esther A. Ridley, one of the first white female settlers in the area.
-Many of Estherville's current residents are the descendants of the original Scandinavian, German and Irish immigrants that arrived in the community in the 1870s.
+Many of Estherville's current residents are the descendants of the original Scandinavian, German and Irish immigrants that arrived in the community in the second half of the nineteenth century.

 A large meteorite struck the ground near Estherville on May 10, 1879.
 A report shared with the Royal Astronomical Society (UK) indicated that one fragment weighed about 500 lbs.
 A smaller fragment was found that weighed 170 lbs.
 The University of Minnesota acquired several pieces for examination.